 Think about your email signature, for instance.
 Do you have one?
 If so, what information does it include?
 Could it be more effective?

-Email signatures for businesses
+Email signatures for businesses and entrepreneurs

 - showcasing latest products or services